chainstack/docs/docs/api/node-api-reference.md

 #### Web3.js

-[Web3.js](https://web3js.readthedocs.io/) is a JavaScript library that allows you to communicate with an Ethereun-based node through HTTP and WebSocket.
+[Web3.js](https://web3js.readthedocs.io/) is a JavaScript library that allows you to communicate with an EVM node through HTTP and WebSocket.

 To install, run: